 Mission: To enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

-The mission of Communities In Schools of Mid-America is to surround students with a community of support, empowering them to stay in school and achieve in life.
+Communities In Schools surrounds students with a community of support, empowering them to stay in school and achieve in life.
 Through school-based coordination, Communities In Schools connects students and families to critical community resources, tailored to their local needs.

 The mission of the Douglas County Dental Clinic is to make quality dental care available to low income, uninsured residents of Douglas County, Kansas and beneficiaries of Kansas Medicaid.
 This mission will be accomplished by providing reduced fee dental care and oral health education with focus given to the special needs of our patient community.